by Chris Woodford. Last updated: May 18, 2015.

 as using an electric kettle.

 - What Einstein Told His Cook by Robert Wolke, Norton, 2002.
 This witty and very readable introduction to kitchen science (mostly chemistry) includes a long section about different aspects of microwave cookery ("Chapter 8: Those Mysterious Microwaves").
 It also covers the science behind many other food-related topics.

 - The Facts about Microwave Ovens by John R. Free, Popular Science, February 1973.
 This might be an old article, but it's a great introduction to microwave ovens—and how revolutionary they were when they first appeared.

-- US Patent and Trademark Office: If you're more technically minded, you might find Percy Spencer's patents worth a read.
-There are quite a lot of them!
-Search for Spencer AND Raytheon or Spencer AND microwave and you should get lucky.
-A few good ones to look up are
+If you're more technically minded, you might find Percy Spencer's patents worth a read.
+There are quite a lot of them—and here

 More to explore on our website...